MasterPu2020/Coast_ISC_SoC/README.md

 # Coast_ISC_SoC
-The final design, SoC, based on Coast ISC
+This VHDL code is the final design of SoC, based on Coast ISC.

+Find out in my other repositories or you can also read the code directly.
+It is not so hard to understand.
+Trust me.